apinsard/chuse/README.md

 Usage
 -----

-    chuse <atom> [[modifier]<flag> ...] [(--because) <reason>]
+    chuse [-f|--force] <atom> [[modifier]<flag> ...] [--because <reason>]
+        Alter use flags.
+By default, if the given atom doesn't match any existing ebuild, an error will be raised.
+Use -f/--force option to disable this behavior.
+If no flag is specified, the current rules matching the underlying atom will be displayed. chuse <atom>
+        Print current flags set and history.
+    chuse (-h|--help)
+        Print this help.chuse (-v|--version)
+        Print version information.
+    chuse --dump
+        Print all contents of /etc/portage/package.use
+    chuse --load <file>
+        Load a backup file to the /etc/portage/package.use hierarchy.

     atom:
-        [version-selector]<ebuild-cat>/<ebuild-pkg>[-<version>][:<slot>]
-        Obviously 'version-selector' and 'version' should never be set without the other.
-    version-selector:
-        One of : "=", ">", "<", ">=", "<=".
-    ebuild-cat:
-        An ebuild category (validity won't be checked).
-    ebuild-pkg:
-        An ebuild package (validity won't be checked).
-    version:
-        A version of the underlying package (validity won't be checked).
-    slot:
-        A slot of the underlying package (validity won't be checked.
+        A valid package atom.
     modifier:
-        One of : "+", "-", "%" (% means reset default).
-If omitted, "+" is assumed.
+        One of: +, -, %. (% means reset default).
+If omitted, + is assumed.
     flag:
         A USE flag (validity won't be checked).
     reason:
-        The reason why you changed these USE flags (so that you remember why you set this and if now you can reset default for instance).
+        The reason why you changed these US flags (so that you remember why you set this and if you can reset default in the future for instance.

-If no flag is specified, this will display the current rules matching the underlying atom.

 Examples
 --------